Yin Deficiency: Exhausted – Stress and Apathy

 • Is yin or yang more powerful?
 At different times one or other will be more powerful.
 When you are resting or asleep, yin is more powerful.
 When you are yelling at your football team, yang is more powerful, also when you have a fever.
 When your body is chilled from being stuck immovable in snow, yin: read our page on External Cold and Heat.
 When trying to deal with being over-heated or caught in a heatwave, yang.
 If you’re always cold, try our page on how to warm up if you’re always cold!

-• Which is the good one yin or yang?
+• Which is the good one – yin or yang?
 Neither.
-Or both!
+Well, actually both!
 When you are resting you need a surplus of yin; when active, you need more yang.
-To fight disease you need more yang, but that relies on their being adequate body resources, which are yin.
+To fight disease you need more yang, but that relies on you having adequate body resources, which are yin.

 Caffeine and yin deficiency